Surendiran2710/Greenden-Tailwind-Project/README.md

 # Tailwind CSS:

 Tailwind CSS has been used to streamline the design process, providing utility-first CSS classes that allow for fast and responsive UI development.
 The mobile-first approach ensures that the website is optimized for smaller screens first and scales up gracefully to larger screens.

+# JavaScript:
+For adding interactivity and functionality, such as the side navbar toggle and product search list filtering.

 # Responsiveness